hnez/BlockBot-documentation/protocols/rf.md

 Window Size (4bits)
 -------------------

-This is the number of maximum length packages the sender can receive without overflowing the buffer.
+This is the number of maximum length (16 payload bytes) messages the sender can receive without overflowing the buffer.

 Connection lifetime
 ===================